Kathleen de Leon Jones

-Kathleen de Leon Jones (born Kathleen de León on 1 September 1977) is a Filipina-born Australian actress, dancer, and singer.
-She was an original cast member of the ARIA Award winning Australian children's musical group Hi-5.
-She left Hi-5 in July 2007 after nine years with the group.
+Kathleen de Leon Jones (born Kathleen de Leon, 1 September 1977) is a Filipino-born Australian actress, dancer, and singer.
+She was an original cast member of the ARIA Award winning Australian children's musical group Hi-5 from 1998 to 2006 and left Hi-5 after nine years with the group.

 Personal life

-De León was born in Manila on 1 September 1977 and moved to Australia in 1978 with her parents.
+De Leon was born in Manila on 1 September 1977 and moved to Australia in 1978 with her parents.
 She is the oldest of three daughters; her two younger sisters Jennifer and Melanie were born in Australia.
-The family spent most of de León's childhood in Sydney.
+The family spent most of de Leon's childhood in Sydney.

-On 30 April 2000, when de León was 22 years old, she met her future husband Daniel Jones.
+On 30 April 2000, when de Leon was 22 years old, she met her future husband Daniel Jones.
 At the time, Jones was a member of the Australian pop band Savage Garden.
 The couple met at the 42nd Annual TV Week Logie Awards.

-In 2003, after over three years of dating, Jones proposed to de León during his 30th birthday party at the GPO Bar in Brisbane.
+In 2003, after over three years of dating, Jones proposed to de Leon during his 30th birthday party at the GPO Bar in Brisbane.
 Over one hundred attendees—including Jones' parents—were "shocked" by the surprise proposal.

-On 9 October 2005, de León and Jones married at Avica Weddings and Resort on the Gold Coast in Queensland. de León's wedding dress was designed by Bora of Bora Couture while one of de León's friends designed a pearl set for the back of the gown and diamond pieces for the front.
+On 9 October 2005, de Leon and Jones married at Avica Weddings and Resort on the Gold Coast in Queensland.
+De Leon's wedding dress was designed by Bora of Bora Couture, while one of her friends designed a pearl set for the back of the gown and diamond pieces for the front.
 Jones wrote a song titled "Love Is Enough" for his bride.

-On 25 February 2006, de León confirmed that she was four months pregnant.
-The couple's first child, Mikayla, was born on 26 July 2006.
-On 30 October 2010, de León gave birth to the couple's second child.
+On 25 February 2006, de Leon confirmed that she was four months pregnant.
+The couple's oldest daughter was born on 26 July 2006, and a second daughter was born on 30 October 2010.